UST-QuAntiL/qhana-plugin-runner/docs/plugins.rst

 If the plugin accepts large files then the URL should be opened with ``stream=True`` and the data should be read incrementally if possible.
 This can reduce the memory footprint of the plugin.

+Data formats for input files (especially those used by multiple plugins) should be specified in :doc:`data-formats/index`.
+The plugin runner has builtin support for some formats, e.g. the ones specified in :doc:`data-formats/data-loader-formats`.

+.. seealso:: The plugin utils module for marshalling entity data: :py:mod:`qhana_plugin_runner.plugin_utils.entity_marshalling`

 File Outputs
 ------------